 You may return to work or school 10* days after your last exposure if you have no symptoms.

 However, vaccinated persons with an exposure to someone with suspected or confirmed COVID-19 are not required to quarantine if they meet both of the following criteria†:

 Persons who do not meet both of the above criteria should continue to follow current quarantine guidance after exposure to someone with suspected or confirmed COVID-19.

 There may be instances when you are advised by your medical provider to self-quarantine at home due to possible exposure.

 Follow the Self-isolation Instructions and Isolation Order, (En Espanol), if you have tested positive for COVID-19.

-Follow the self-quarantine instructions and quarantine order if you are a close contact of a person who has tested positive for COVID-19.
+Follow the self-quarantine instructions and quarantine order, (En Espanol), if you are a close contact of a person who has tested positive for COVID-19.